RachidJedata/requirement-analysis/README.md

 ---

 Understanding and documenting both types of requirements ensures that the system is **both functional and user-friendly**, supporting a robust and reliable user experience.

+---

+## 🧩 Use Case Diagrams

+**Use Case Diagrams** are a type of behavioral diagram used in software engineering to represent the interactions between users (actors) and the system.
+These diagrams visually map out the system's functionality from the user's perspective, showing what the system does and who interacts with it.

+They are part of the **Unified Modeling Language (UML)** and are especially useful during the requirement analysis phase.

+---

+### 📈 Benefits of Use Case Diagrams

+- **User-Centric Perspective**: Helps developers and stakeholders understand how users will interact with the system.
+- **Scope Clarification**: Defines what features are in-scope and what is out-of-scope.
+- **Improved Communication**: Serves as a communication bridge between business users and technical teams.
+- **Requirement Validation**: Ensures all user goals are addressed before design and development begin.
+- **Visual Simplicity**: Offers a clear and easy-to-understand visual representation of complex interactions.

+---

+Use Case Diagrams are particularly effective in early stages of development, such as for the **Airbnb Clone** project, where understanding **who does what** (e.g., guests booking properties, hosts managing listings) is critical for building accurate system requirements.
+[alx-booking-uc.png]